canonical/ubuntu-pro-for-wsl/docs/howto/custom-rootfs-multiple-targets.md

 export LANDSCAPE_USER_PASSWORD=mib
 export LANDSCAPE_URL=https://landscape.mib.com

-# The URL of the custom rootfs to be deployed:
+# The URL of the custom rootfs to be deployed
 export ROOTFS_URL="http://landscape.mib.com:9009/ubuntu-24.04-custom.tar.gz"

-# The list of IDs of the different Windows machines on which we are going to deploy WSL instances:
+# The list of IDs of the different Windows machines on which we are going to deploy WSL instances
 export PARENT_COMPUTER_IDS=(26 30 31)

-# The name of the WSL instance to be created:
+# The name of the WSL instance to be created
 export COMPUTER_NAME=Carbonizer

-# Path to the cloud-config file whose contents will be used to initialize the WSL instances:
+# Path to the cloud-config file whose contents will be used to initialize the WSL instances
 export CLOUD_INIT_FILE="~/Downloads/init.yaml"
 ```